enduser/dk-web-authentication/README.md

 Regardless of what engine you use, the login template you define will possibly received the following data
 * `messages` - variable containing authentication error messages as array.
 You should display them on top the the login form in red.
-* `identity` - variable containing the identity the user has typed.
-This is usefull if credentials were invalid and you want to keep the previous erroneous username/email/etc. printed in the form
+* any form data previously sent, in case you want to re-display the identity, password etc.

 Here's a complete login.phtml example using Plates as renderer
 ```html